hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-generation-y-quell-the-noise.md

 culture in America.
 In the published responses that followed, and through the social media ripple beyond, a provoking argument emerged.
 It says that Generation Y’s potential for contributing to cultural history will be lost in a flood of derivation and irony.
-The worst case is that the effect lasts for generations to come.
+The worst case is the effect lasting for generations to come.

 <div align="center">〜</div>